Thursday, May 8, 2025

 Other colors as needed

-*Just a note - Light Red, an earth color, is a very saturated, dull red.
-It is very strong, so just a bit goes a long way.
+*Just a note - Light Red, an earth color, is a very saturated, heavy, dull red.
+It is very strong, so just a little bit goes a long way.
 A bit added to white makes beautiful, gentle pinks, just a bit added to other colors imparts warmth.
+It may be a difficult color to handle but I like the subtle reds it produces.

 For a brilliant red, mix Alizarin Crimson with Cad Yellow Light.
 Interesting!